eolatuyi/XCP-Learnings/README.md

 # XCP-Learnings
 An evaluation of XCP protocol while integrating 3rd party sw - vector xcp server stack and FreeRTOS on TIVA C Series board (XCP on CAN use case) and Raspberry Pi (XCP on TCP/IP use case) board

+## RaspberryPi Board Bring-up Summary
+[/raspbian_bringup/README](/raspbian_bringup/README.md) has keynotes regarding Testing, Building and Source description related to XCP on TCP/IP use cases.
+Contain XCP on TCP/IP server executing on a POSIX-GCC FreeRTOS port (aka a simulation port) running on a Raspbian OS

 ## Tiva Board Bring-up Summary
 [/tiva_board_bringup/README](/tiva_board_bringup/README.md) has keynotes regarding Testing, Building and Source description related to XCP on CAN use cases.